Artotim/react-native-geolocation-state/README.md

 ### forceStateRefresh

-The `forceStateRefresh` method manually triggers an update of the geolocation state by fetching the latest data from the native module.
+The `forceStateRefresh` method manually triggers an update of the geolocation state by fetching the current status through the native module.
 This method is a fallback and should be used only in cases where the library fails to automatically detect state changes.